qingsong-liu/qingsong-liu.github.io/index.md

   <br>
   Yaoyu Zhang (co-primary), **Qingsong Liu** (co-primary), Jian Sun, and Chenye Wu
   <br>
-  Journal of the Franklin Institute, 2023 (Preliminary version has been accepted to American Control Conference 2022).
+  Journal of the Franklin Institute, 2023 (Part of this work is presented in American Control Conference 2022).

 - **Simultaneously Achieving Sublinear Regret and Constraint Violations for Online Convex Optimization with Time-varying Constraints**
   <br>